-Section 12.
+Section 11.
 The Employer is not responsible for any compensation of employees or their representative for time spent processing grievances or distributing Union material outside their scheduled hours of employment.
 The Employer is not responsible for any travel or subsistence expenses incurred by a grievant or Union Steward in the processing of grievances.
+Section 12.
+Union Stewards may be granted twelve (12) hours of paid time off per calendar year during regularly scheduled working hours at a mutually agreed upon time to attend meetings or trainings that pertain to labor-management issues, collective bargaining updates, or any other non-political topics.

 Section 13.
-Union Stewards may be granted one (1) hour of paid time off per month during regularly scheduled working hours at a mutually agreed upon time to attend meetings or trainings that pertain to labor-management issues, collective bargaining updates, or any other non-political topics.

-Section 14.
 Official Union delegates and members of the SEIU Local 503, OPEU, Board of Directors, including assistant directors, shall be granted personal leave, accrued vacation leave, accrued compensatory time, or leave of absence without pay at their request to attend the Union's biennial General Council and the SEIU quadrennial International Convention.